lucianmiller/word-puzzle/WordPuzzle.Solution/README.md

 #### By Lucian Miller

 ## Description
+This game is similar to hang man.
+Guess a letter and it'll tell you weather it's right or wrong.
+All words are space themed.

 ## Setup/Installation Requirements
 <!-- Dan's Approach, Start at GitHub Page and walk through step steps of downloading and starting up -->